01 Jan 5 Healthy New Year’s Resolutions That Will Stick

 Vitamin D is vital for good health, including our immune system health.
 The government recommends that we all supplement it during autumn and winter months.
 We recommend BetterYou’s D-Lux range.
 Their mint flavoured sprays can be kept next to your tooth brush to take after you’ve brushed your teeth.

-Bioniq create personalised supplement formulas based on your own unique needs, identified after a simple blood test.
+Bioniq create personalised multinutrient supplement formulas based on your own unique needs, identified after a simple blood test.
 The supplement comes as granuals meaning it’s easy to add into a smoothie or sprinkle on food.
+Or select a multi from a high quality brand like Nutri Advanced who provide a selection that enables you to select one that best suits you.

 Protein powders can be an easy way to boost the protein content of your breakfast.
 Pop a scoop of good quality protein powder into your smoothie, or mix it into your porridge.

-How many of us can admit to sweet treats being our weakness?!
-When you feel like you want to eat something sweet, identify healthier alternatives that aren’t loaded with sugar that you can enjoy instead.
-I like Pulsin’ Keto Bars.
+Are sweet treats your weakness?
+It’s a great idea to make cutting down on sugar your healthy new year’s resolution.
+When you fancy something sweet, identify healthier alternatives that aren’t loaded with sugar that you can enjoy instead.
+We like Pulsin’ Keto Bars.
 They are low carb, vegan protein bars that contain 13g protein per bar.
 There are an increasing number of tasty, good quality, natural protein bars available these days.
 Swapping your chocolate bar or biscuit for one is an easy way to boost your protein intake and reducing your sugar consumption.